 To register, you will need:

 - a valid form of identification.
-Note: if you are not a Dutch or EU citizen, it may also be required to show a valid residence and/or work permit
+Note: if you are not a Dutch or EU citizen, you may also be required to present a valid residence and/or work permit

-- copy of a recent bank statement (which is not older than 30 days)
+- a copy of a recent bank statement (not older than 30 days)

 - proof of your home address

-- you may be asked to show a rental contract (or official letter of intent) if using hired premises.
+- a rental contract (or official letter of intent) if using hired premises for your business

 Forms and more information